Hang on while we load the rest of the page...

 There’s homage to her dogs.
 A chrysanthemum adorns her foot.
 She lifts up her pant leg to reveal a dinosaur.
 Hannan and her husband Ram—known as Fat Ram—own Fat Ram’s Pumpkin Tattoo in Hyde Square; he's a tattoo artist and she manages the shop.

-Open since 2001, shortly after tattooing was legalized in Massachusetts, the shop recently relocated in May to an expanded space a few doors down.
+Open since 2001, shortly after tattooing was legalized in Massachusetts, the shop recently relocated in May to .
 Hannan showed off the space, painted a vibrant shade of pumpkin—a nice palette to showcase examples of the shop’s tattoo artists’ work—and talked about changing attitudes toward tattooing, the shop’s name, and doing business in JP.

 How have things changed in the industry since you opened 10 years ago?